up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         ping 192.168.11.1
         ```

 Once rebooted, begin to enjoy the fruits of the 8311 community.
-It's not at all possible without the help and support
+It is not at all possible without the help and support
 of every one of us.

 ## Shell upgrade <small>safer</small> { #shell-upgrade data-toc-label="Shell upgrade" }